 A few hundred of Vermont’s top education leaders met at Norwich University on Monday to discuss the direction of education amid a looming 9.4 cents property tax hike if the state maintains the status quo.

 Addressing the group, Republican Gov. Phil Scott trained his focus on Vermont’s student-to-staff ratio, which is moving close to 3-to-1 as the student population in the state continues its slide to just above 76,000 pupils.

-Scott wants to cut enough staff to change the ratio to five to one, saving taxpayers about $100 million.
+Scott wants to cut enough staff to change the ratio to 5-to-1, saving taxpayers about $100 million.
 New Hampshire and some other New England states have a 6-to-1 ratio of students to staff.

 “I think understanding the fiscal situation we’re in and understanding what the challenges are, (with) everyone hearing the same data, is important,” Scott told True North between the sessions.
 “I continue to go to different forums where many don’t realize that we have a student population that is in decline and that we are spending more to educate fewer students,” he said.

 “We could (achieve a 5-to-1 ratio) through attrition, and we just have to be realistic about where we stand,” he said.
 “Again, we are educating about 30,000 fewer students then we were 25 years ago and that’s our challenge.”

 One of the themes Scott emphasized throughout the day was a “cradle to career” education system that focuses on aligning education with jobs in the workplace.